ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

 With the pragma, GHC will try to generate this layout when beneficial.

+A proof of concept implementation currently nets a ~3% speedup on nofib, along with a 2% increase in compile time.

 Costs and Drawbacks
 -------------------
-This comes with an increase in compiler complexity as one would expect.
+This comes with an increase in compiler complexity and a small compile time overhead as one would expect.

-I don't expect any negative impact on existing code or users not making use of this feature.
+I don't expect any negative impact on existing code.

+Users not making explicit use of this feature could still gain performance benefits if libraries define default weights.

 Alternatives
 ------------